These giant, soft cranberry biscuits have a texture and taste that resembles a fluffy scone.

 It tastes like a scone, but fluffier!
 Adding ground almond also makes it more flavorful and fragrant.

 If you don’t like dried cranberries, feel free to swap it with raisins or chocolate chips.
-To add on, this biscuit uses quite a bit of baking powder to lift it up, especially because there is no creaming of butter to give it some lift.
-So I use aluminum-free baking powder for a peace of mind, which does not impart a metallic taste into the biscuit as well.
+These biscuits use quite a bit of baking powder to lift it up, especially because there is no creaming of butter for fluffiness.
+I use aluminum-free baking powder for a peace of mind, which does not impart a metallic taste into the biscuit as well.

 - 100 g caster sugar